top of page

 Mistletoe (Viscum album) is a parasitic plant with a long history of use in medicine and magic.
 The early Druids were fond of herbal properties of mistletoe, and the mystic plant with white berries and green foliage became a symbol of love for the Solstice season.

-Kissing under the mistletoe came into practice in the later 18th century, popular among servants.
-In Norse mythology the tradition goes back to Frigg who decreed mistletoe deliver a 'kiss' and nevermore be used in weaponry.
+Kissing under the mistletoe comes into practice in the later 18th century, popular among servants.
+In Norse mythology the tradition goes back to Frigg who decrees mistletoe will deliver a 'kiss' and nevermore be used in weaponry, after it kills her shining son Baldr.

-In Victorian England, a man was allowed to kiss any woman who stood beneath a mistletoe, and bad luck would befall her if she refused.
-This was significant as public displays of romance were taboo in Victorian society.
+In Victorian England, a man is allowed to kiss any woman who stands beneath a mistletoe, and bad luck befalls her if she refuses.
+This is a significant departure from the social prohibition of public displays of romance in Victorian society.

-An extension of the tradition was to eat a berry with every kiss, and the kissing stopped when the berries were gone.
-In some cases this brought on mistletoe poisoning.
+An extension of the tradition is to eat a berry with every kiss, and the kissing stops when the berries are gone.
+This causes numerous cases of mistletoe poisoning.

 Among the 1500 species of mistletoe, all are toxic to some degree.
 European mistletoe, active substance tyramine, is considered more toxic than American mistletoe (Phoradendron serotinum), active substance phoratoxin.